September 11th, 2012

 -Be sure to request that the phone booking fee be waived as this can’t be done online.

 -The waitlist will keep checking for BusinessFirst awards until 24 hours before the flight.
 At that point you will be removed from the waitlist.

 -If you have not cleared at 24 hours before the flight you’ll want to go to the airport as soon as you can to be added to the airport upgrade standby list.
 It is crucial that you explain to the agent that you a “Displaced BusinessFirst passenger.”
 This is true because you have paid the full BusinessFirst rate already.
 The agent should give you “PR-1 status” which gives you top-priority status and moves you to very top of the upgrade standby list, ahead of employees and everyone else trying to upgrade with miles+cash.
 If one agent won’t put you on the list as a displaced BusinessFirst passenger with PR-1 status then find another one who will.
 With this status the odds of you getting into BusinessFirst are very high.

--If the agents in the airport are all clueless you should direct them to look up “gg onestandby” in their system (they’ll know what this is) and look around lines 85-89 which spell out the details of the procedure for this award.
+-If the agents in the airport are all clueless you should direct them to look up “gg onestandby” in their system (they’ll know what this is) and look around line 81 which spells out the details of the procedure for this award.
 (Parenthetically, when trying to get a gate pass to access a club when I’m not flying I sometimes need to tell an agent to look up “gg checkpoint line 53″ which instructs agents to give you a security pass for you and your guests to access post-security United and USAirways clubs even if you aren’t flying.)

 -If they need to verify that you are really on a BusinessFirst award then have them call up the reward desk.